JF002/rak_common_for_gateway/README.md

       *	 7.RAK7248 no LTE (RAK2287 SPI + raspberry pi)
       *	 8.RAK7248 with LTE (RAK2287 SPI + LTE + raspberry pi)
 	  *	 9.RAK2287 USB
+	  *	 10. Pine64 PineDio Gateway

-      Please enter 1-9 to select the model:
+      Please enter 1-10 to select the model:

 step5 : Wait a moment and the installation is complete.